 Many of the 15 questions we’ve laid out for you in this article are designed to help you weed out shady SEO companies and individuals.

-You can ask as many or as few of these questions as you need to ensure you find SEO help you can trust before making a contract with your SEO agency.
+You can ask as many or a few of these questions as you need to ensure you find the right SEO agency before making a contract.
 It may be a pain, but trust us, a good SEO team can be essential to building a business to 7 figures or more.

-Malaysia’s leading SEO service provider – iMarketing MY known in providing trustworthy, honest & ethical SEO services.
+Malaysia’s Leading SEO Service Provider – iMarketing MY known in providing trustworthy, honest & ethical SEO services.
 Our professional team know the latest trends and the best practices.
-Google certified SEO experts serves client with an objective of increase organic traffic and boost client’s business to the new horizon.
-We ensure that client’s online presence is in place and ahead of its competitors.
+Google Certified SEO experts serve client with an objective of increasing organic traffic and boosting client’s business to the new horizon.
+On top of that, we ensure that client’s online presence is in place and ahead of its competitors.